Natural Sciences and Engineering Research Council of Canada

 • for the Type of call field, select International - Catalyst - Quantum from the drop-down menu

-Following the instructions for completing an Alliance International application, fill out the proposal template and complete the other sections of your application.
+Following the instructions for completing an Alliance International grants application, fill out the proposal template and complete the other sections of your application.
+Submit your application and all other documents as required for an Alliance International Catalyst grants application via NSERC’s online system.

 • outline the objectives of the proposed international collaboration, and explain the potential outcomes and impacts

-• explain how the international collaboration will address important research challenges in the natural sciences and engineering (NSE) disciplines as well as in quantum science and/or technologies, and further develop areas of Canadian strength and leadership
+• explain how the international collaboration will address important research challenges in the natural sciences and engineering disciplines as well as in quantum science and/or technologies, and how its thrust aims to advance one or more of the NQS missions

 • describe the global importance of the topic and how the expected outcomes could benefit Canada